- Location: Ohio

 Organizations that routinely transport individuals with disabilities may also apply for disability placards, using the same form.
 Up to two placards per application may be issued, at a cost of $3.50 each.

-If you park or stop your vehicle in a disability parking spot and don't have a placard, you have committed a misdemeanor and are subject to a fine of between $250 and $500.
+If you park or stop your vehicle in a disability parking spot and don't have a placard, you have committed a misdemeanor and are subject to a fine.
 Even if your vehicle does have a placard, the disabled person must be either be the driver or a passenger, or you will face the same offense and fine.

-Physicians or chiropractors who issue prescriptions to applicants who don't fit the disability criteria face a misdemeanor charge, up to six months in jail, and a fine of up to $1,000.
+Physicians or chiropractors who issue prescriptions to applicants who don't fit the disability criteria face a misdemeanor charge, jail time and fines.

 Ohio honors nonexpired disability placards and plates from other states.
 If you are traveling to another state and are concerned whether your Ohio disability plate or placard will be accepted there, you can check with that state's motor vehicle department, or simply check our Drivers with Disabilities section for the state in question.Other Topics in This Section